 The lawsuit filed in Brownsville, Texas, argues that the DACA program has been invalid from the very beginning, and asks Judge Hanen to block renewals of legal permission for DREAMers to stay in the United States.
 If Judge Hanen gives the green light, the DACA program will cease to exist after the existing permits run out within the next two years.

 “But revoking the DACA program and leaving hundreds of thousands of DREAMers without their dream to stay in the U.S. is still not that easy,” says our Salt Lake City DACA attorney.
 That is because in its ruling in favor of the Trump administration last month, the Supreme Court relied primarily upon a 1956 federal immigration law.

 That law gives the U.S. President the authority to bar entry to and exclude all aliens from the United States as long as doing so would be necessary to the nation’s interests.
 One of the reasons why the Court upheld President Trump’s travel ban in its ruling last month was also because it accepted the federal government’s argument that the existing immigrant-vetting procedures were not sufficiently effective to prevent potential terrorists from entering the U.S.

 While the lawsuit against the DACA program does no cite the same immigration law, which outlined the President’s authority to exclude immigrants from the country, there is a chance that the Supreme Court’s travel ban ruling could jeopardize the DEAMers Act.

 Are you a DACA recipient and are worried about your future?
 Seek the legal advice from our skilled lawyers at the Familia America Immigration law firm.
-Call our offices at 801-656-9605 or complete this contact form to get a free consultation.
+Call our offices at 801-656-9605 or complete this contact form to get a consultation.
 Se habla Espanol.